-Parity of award standards

-Every programme of study is developed by a member institution of the University of London (or a consortium with representation by more than one member institution) to the same standards as would be applied in the institution concerned.
-Proportionate and robust approval procedures, including external scrutiny and student engagement, are in place.

-Learning materials are written and examinations are set and marked by academic staff who apply the University's academic standards.
+All University of London qualifications have to align with the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies to assure appropriate standards for each qualification.
+In addition, every programme that is developed by a member institution of the University of London (or a consortium with representation by more than one member institution) will be developed to the same standard as would be applied within the institution concerned.
+Proportionate and robust approval procedures, including external scrutiny and student engagement are in place for all programmes.
+Learning materials are written and all assessments are set and marked by academic staff who are required to apply the University's academic standards.